 It is situated at the back of the Drum Tower, so we paid a short visit en route allowing Nick to bang the drums and take a few shots into the smog.

-This was to be the theme of many of the monuments we went to see – total restorations, often obliterating any vestige of the past , save one’s own imagination.
+This was to be the theme of many of the monuments we went to see.. total restorations, often obliterating any vestige of the past , save one’s own imagination, and what the tourist leaflets tell you.

 The Muslim Quarter, as the name suggests is a quarter of Xi’an inhabited by Chinese Hui Muslims – facially they seemed so different to the myriad of faces we had already seen, and dress became more colourful and traditional.

-Yet, on the other side of the Tower they were wearing high fashion from top to toe – here, they were desperately clinging on to their cultural heritage as best they could.
+Yet, on the “our” side of the Tower they were wearing high fashion from top to toe – here, they were desperately clinging on to their cultural heritage as best they could.

 The exception seemed to be the children who were sporting all the latest gear and were cute as buttons.

-Eve was asked to pose for a photo with one little child whose parents wanted the chance to have a photo opportunity with a fair haired westerner – she took it in her stride as they snapped away, shook her hand and smiled effusively at her, and of course stared curiously at very close quarters.
+Eve was asked to pose for a photo with one little child whose parents wanted the chance to have a photo opportunity with a fair-haired westerner for good luck.
+She took it in her stride as they snapped away, shook her hand, touched her curiously and smiled effusively at her, and of course stared at us too at very close quarters.

 Both Nick and I noticed the stalls started just a few metres from, yes you’ve guessed…..McDonalds!

-I first saw flatbreads, decorated with hand carved stampers, and cooked in a coal fired tandoor type oven out in the street. – something I have only ever seen in cook books until that point.
+I first saw flat breads, decorated with hand carved stampers, and cooked in a coal-fired tandoor oven out in the street, something I have only ever seen in cook books until that point.

 The bread is used torn up in a mutton broth that is one of the culinary hallmarks of the area.

-The smell from the huge vats of it cooking outside was, for me at least, too strong so I opted for the coward’s way out to introduce myself to street food – I stuck exclusively to sweet items.
+The smell from the huge vats of it cooking outside was, for me at least, too strong so I opted for the coward’s way out to introduce myself to street food, and I stuck exclusively to sweet items.

 I indulged in a cup of pomegranate juice, a string of acid sharp tiny apples dipped in toffee, plus what seemed to be a rice pudding on a stick.